patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 MP wanted to see the cherry blossoms, so we added early cherry blossoms in Miurakaigan just at the beginning.
-And, between the Nakasendō and Hokkaido, we would have one night in Takayama, two nights in Kanazawa (a luxury&mdash;two nights in one place is much more restful than being constantly on the move), and a stop in Matsumoto to see the castle.
+And, between the Nakasendō and Hokkaido, we would have one night in Takayama, two nights in Kanazawa (a luxury&mdash;two nights in one place is hardly slow travel, but still much more restful than being constantly on the move), and a stop in Matsumoto to see the castle.
 The goal would be to see historic districts and castles, which are generally not a thing in New Zealand.
 (Dunedin tries, but it's not that historic).
+And any birds I could see.

 <figure>
 {{< gallery-slider dir="/img/20230226-japan-part-i/other-highlights" >}}